 Do Your Duty

-Regardless of your take on the basis of moral truths -- you still need to make moral decisions.
-What do you need to do to be a moral person?
-In this class, we consider the one major theory for how to act well: duty-based ethics.
-In particular, we will discuss the theory of philosopher Immanuel Kant.
-Kant is famous for believing that rationality is the basis for morality -- the most important focus of ethical decision-making is respecting the freedom and dignity of rational beings.
+Immanuel Kant is famous for believing that rationality is the basis for morality -- the most important focus of ethical decision-making is respecting the freedom and dignity of rational beings.
 He also gives us a theory of inviolable moral imperatives -- rules you must follow, no matter what, to do what is right.
-We will consider how Kant's views of dignity and autonomy bear on recent debates about data and family courts.
+Today we will discuss whether we have inviolable moral duties and the importance of freedom and rational choice in living the good life.

 We have three main learning goals for this day.
 You will:

 - Understand Kant's ethical view and how it differs from utilitarianism

 - Evaluate the "categorical imperative" both as a moral rule and as the source of moral obligations, and consider whether you have inviolable duties

 - Appreciate the importance of the "good will" and "acting from duty" on Kant's ethical view.

 Prof. Blaschko's students should read this: Interactive Essay: Act from Duty (Kant)

 Prof. Christy's students should read and annotate this same text via Perusall.

 Prof. Blaschko's students: Read and annotate the short "Application Article" on Perusall.